Adity-star/Complete-DataScience-Guide/CheatSheets/README.md

 ## Complete Statistics Notebook
 * If you want all of these concepts with code and visualisation, check out this [NoteBook](https://github.com/Adity-star/Data-Science-Work/blob/main/CheatSheets/Complete%20Statistics.ipynb).
+* Carlos Fernandez-Granda from New York University has great lecture notes [Probability and Statistics for Data Science](https://cims.nyu.edu/~cfgranda/pages/stuff/probability_stats_for_DS.pdf) (available online)

 [Back to Hypothesis Testing](#hypothesis-test) | [Back to Statistics and Probability](#statistics-and-probability)